D4nielJ/windows-config-files/README.md

-# How to set up Windows Terminal

-#### Install Powershell from Microsoft Store

 ## **DTERMIN4L**

-Use this script to install all the configurations on this repo.
-Better used when is a fresh windows terminal that you plan to work on.
+This script automates the installation of essential tools, customizes your Git configuration, and sets up dotfiles management on a new machine or after formatting.
+It installs fonts, Git, Scoop, and several useful packages and PowerShell modules.
+It also updates your PowerShell profile to include environment variables and dotfiles commands.

-**This could potentially delete files from your machine**
+**This could potentially and will delete files from your machine** Make sure you have a back up of your terminal settings.json

 ```powershell
 # Install latest powershell update